Jaramogi Oginga Odinga

-Jaramogi Ajuma Oginga Odinga (October 1911 – 20 January 1994) was a Luo chieftain who became a prominent figure in Kenya's struggle for independence.
-He later served as Kenya's first Vice-President, and thereafter as opposition leader.
-Odinga's son Raila Odinga is the former Prime Minister, and another son, Oburu Odinga, is a former Assistant Minister in the Ministry of Finance.
+Jaramogi Ajuma Oginga Odinga (October 1911 – 20 January 1994) was a Kenyan politician who became a prominent figure in Kenya's struggle for independence.
+He served as the Kenya's first vice-president, and thereafter as an opposition leader.
+Jaramogi’s son Raila Odinga (1945–2025) was the second Prime Minister of Kenya, and his other son, Oburu Odinga, is a former assistant minister in the Ministry of Finance.

-Jaramogi is credited for the phrase "Not Yet Uhuru" which is the title of his autobiography published in 1967.
-"Uhuru" means freedom in Swahili and he was referencing his belief that even after independence from British colonialism, the brutal oppression of opposition in political affairs in Kenya, meant that the country had still not attained real freedom.
-Jaramogi's son Raila was also in detention for a period of eight years.
+Jaramogi is credited with the phrase "Not Yet Uhuru" which is the title of his autobiography published in 1967.
+Uhuru means "freedom" in Swahili and he was referencing his belief that even after independence from British colonialism, the brutal oppression of opposition in political affairs in Kenya, meant that the country had still not attained real freedom.
+For example, Jaramogi's son, Hon Raila Odinga also spent eight years in detention, although he later served as prime minister.

 Early years and career

 Oginga Odinga was born in the village of Nyamira Kang'o, Bondo, to Mama Opondo Nyamagolo and Odinga Raila.
 In his autobiography, Not Yet Uhuru, Odinga estimates the date of his birth to be October 1911.
 Christened Obadiah Adonijah, he later renounced his Christian names and became known as Oginga Odinga.
 He was a student of Maseno School and Alliance High School.
 He went to Makerere University in 1940, and returned to Maseno High School as a teacher.
 In 1948 he joined the political party Kenya African Union (KAU).

 Spurred to empower his Kenyan Luo ethnic group, Odinga started the Luo Thrift and Trading Corporation (registered in 1947).
 With time, Odinga and his group undertook to strengthen the union between Luo people in the whole of East Africa.
 His efforts earned him admiration and recognition among the Luo, who revered him as Ker – a title previously held by the fabled classical Luo king, Ramogi Ajwang, who reigned 400 years before him.
 Vowing to uphold the ideals of Ramogi Ajwang, Odinga became known as Jaramogi (man of the people of Ramogi).